britram/taps-transports/draft-ietf-taps-transports.md

 that a protocol needs to work over a network path, such as addressing.
 The number of participants in a given association also determines its
-applicability: if a connection is between endpoints (unicast), to one of multiple endpoints (anycast), and/or simultaneously to multiple endpoints (multicast).
+applicability: if a connection is between endpoints (unicast), to one of multiple endpoints (anycast), or simultaneously to multiple endpoints (multicast).
 Unicast protocols usually support bidirectional communication, while multicast is generally unidirectional.
-Another feature is whether a transport requires a control exchange across the network at setup (e.g., TCP), or whether it connection-less (e.g., UDP).
+Another feature is whether a transport requires a control exchange across the network at setup (e.g., TCP), or whether it is connection-less (e.g., UDP).

-For the delivery of the packets itself, reliability and integrity protection, ordering, and framing are basic features.
+For packet delivery itself, reliability and integrity protection, ordering, and framing are basic features.
 However, these features are implemented with different levels of assurance in different protocols.
 As an example, a transport service may provide full reliability, providing detection